bschram/covid-data-public/README.md

 We use [black](https://github.com/psf/black) to automatically format python code.
-One way we keep this maintainable is by using a pre-commit step that automatically reformats modified files on commit.
+One way we keep this maintainable is by using a pre-commit step that automatically reformats modified files on commit..